About Us

 To live an animist spirit life, in which we are all equal collaborators in this journey of life, is to be in relationship and to be in relationship with the moment."

-The Sagh’ic Communities are formed under the guidance and directives of the sacred sagas of the Wolven Path Tradition.
-These were received and communicated through deep journey work and egregorial communion with ancestors and spirits over many years by our Elder John-Luke Edwards, who founded these communities around the world, to share this sacred wisdom with all who seek.
-The work is in keeping and in community with all Animist Traditions that hold the earth and call her home, who all live in equal relationship with each other.
+The Sagh’ic Communities are formed under the inspiration and guidance of the sacred stories of the Sagh’ic Tradition.
+Through deep journey work, research and egregorial communion with ancestors and spirits over many years, these stories have come to be through our elders, so as to share the wisdom within them to all who seek.
+The work is in keeping and in community with all Animist Traditions which hold the earth and call her home, who all live in equal relationship with each other.

 We aim to reflect animist and spirit practice and belief, the unifying harmony between Spirit and Mundane, and the inevitable living destiny of our journey therein.

-The service is to maintain the ripples of spiritual process through various practices and beliefs, yet at the same time to send them outward into the world community.
+The path is to maintain the ripples of spiritual process, global wellbeing, spiritual connection and harmonious relationship with each other and all that which call this planet home through our traditional practices and beliefs, yet at the same time to send them outward into the world community.
 And in a small way to be one of the pebbles that creates those ripples.

 Our Name